Naimy441/siyaam/README.md

 * **Background Music:** Ambient background music enhances user experience.

 ## Usage
 The app guides users through a series of chapters and daily quests.
 Users interact with the app by reading stories, completing quests (which involve real-world actions), and choosing AI-generated twists for additional challenge.
-Upon completion of a chapter's quests, the user progresses to the next, eventually completing the 30-day Odyssey.
+Upon completion of a chapter's quests, the user progresses to the next, eventually completing the 30-day Siyaam.

 ## Installation
 1. **Clone the repository:** `git clone <repository_url>`
-2. **Navigate to the project directory:** `cd odyssey`
+2. **Navigate to the project directory:** `cd siyaam`
 3. **Install dependencies:** `flutter pub get`
 4. **Run the app:** `flutter run`